 Entries can be on any subject in any style or form.
 We do not recommend poems and stories written for children.
 You can enter any number of poems, short stories, flash fiction stories or novels in each category.
 Please check you are submitting the correct version of your work before uploading as mistakes cannot be rectified later.
 If you find you have submitted the wrong version or have made a mistake in the work, you can withdraw it and resubmit a corrected version with the word FINAL included in the file name.
 Please note a further fee would be payable.
-Entries can be withdrawn by notification in writing.
+Entries can be withdrawn by logging into your account.
+To see how to withdraw, please click here.
 Entry fees will not be refunded.

 We disqualify entries if they are named, over the word limit or have no synopsis.
 If you forget to add the title or word count your entry will NOT be disqualified.